Olu of Warri warns oil firms as Itsekiri communities demand justice

 Addressing Chevron directly, from its local operations to its headquarters in Houston, the Olu said the company must not mistake the peaceful nature of the Itsekiri people for weakness.

-He noted that Chevron chose to remain onshore while other companies moved offshore to avoid community accountability, a decision he said came with responsibility.
+He noted that Chevron chose to remain onshore while other companies moved offshore to avoid community accountability, a decision, he said, that came with responsibility.

 The monarch stressed that while he continued to preach peace, it was becoming increasingly difficult to ask communities to remain calm in the face of injustice.
 He warned that the palace would no longer stand by while people suffered poverty in the midst of abundant natural wealth.